 A UX Researcher and a UX designer together are also responsible for UX audit, user testing, and quality check of implementation.
 They also plan for the next phase, improvement, and further optimization required to align business goals.

-As UX researchers, they should be adept in using any of the following tools in each category:
+As UX researchers, they should be adept at using any of the following tools in each category:

 User Feedback Collection Tools